-Label STEP hosted its annual international meeting this April in Istanbul, Türkiye.
+Label STEP hosted its annual international meeting in Istanbul, Türkiye this April.
 Members of our teams took the opportunity to visit with the weavers of the Kirkit Rugs workshop in Uşak as well as at several rural workshops throughout the Kütahya and Manisa provinces to learn more about their experiences as weavers and their outlook on the future of the craft.

 One of STEP’s key strengths is our localised approach, with dedicated teams on the ground across all of our major rug-producing countries to verify the weavers get the specific care and the fair trade working conditions they require.
 A secondary benefit of this distributed network is that it allows us a unique opportunity to learn from one another, to share what works and what doesn’t toward coming up with the best methods for improving the lives of weavers everywhere.
 During the first week of April 2024, STEP Country Representatives from across Nepal, India, Pakistan, Iran, and Afghanistan came together in Istanbul to meet with managing director Reto Aschwanden.
 Through country-specific presentations and seminar sessions, the team took great strides toward bettering existing initiatives and developing new ones.